 To make sure your pack fits properly, do the following –

-• When you fasten your hip belt, the pads should sit on your hips – the
+- When you fasten your hip belt, the pads should sit on your hips – the belt should be snug enough for the belt to hold the weight.

-• Adjust the shoulder straps to fit tightly (without being too tight) – you
+- Adjust the shoulder straps to fit tightly (without being too tight) – you don’t want the pack to be too loose.

-• Make sure the sternum/chest strap is in line with the front of your
+- Make sure the sternum/chest strap is in line with the front of your shoulders – the pack should feel stable.

-• To prevent the pack from pulling down and to centre the pack, pull the
+- To prevent the pack from pulling down and to centre the pack, pull the top tensioners on the shoulder straps.

-• Make sure the rucksack doesn’t limit your movement
+- Make sure the rucksack doesn’t limit your movement.

 Backpack vs Rucksack